Articles / Automation Breaks at Permissions

 The permission check I do first

-1. Owner Name one person who owns the system.
+Name one person who owns the system.

-2. Admin access List who has admin access today.
+List who has admin access today.

-4. Stop rule Write the line where you pause.
+Write the line where you pause.
 Example: "If we cannot get access by Friday, we pick a different project."

 The simple fix

-Pick one and do it this week:
+Pick one and get it sorted this week:

-• Move the login to a shared company account
+• move the login to a shared company account

-• Add a second admin
+• add a second admin

-• Write down the owner and where the login lives
+• write down the owner and where the login lives

 It does not need to be perfect.
 It just needs to be true.